-Originally from Marsa Matruh, Mahmoud Sedky works in the tourism business based in Siwa Oasis, Egypt.
-He has extensive experience in planning trips for tourists to visit not only Siwa, but the Nile and many other places.
+Originally from Marsa Matruh, Mahmoud Sedky works in the tourism business and is based in Siwa Oasis, Egypt.
+He has extensive experience in planning trips for tourists to visit not only Siwa, but the Nile and many other popular destinations.
 His tourism agency, “Bedouin,” partnered with Gazef, has been running for 15 years.
 People from all around the world have visited Siwa Oasis.
-In the future, they plan on expanding the tourist experience with desert rallies, kite surfing, and camel rides.
+In the future, they plan on expanding the tourist experience to include desert rallies, kite surfing, and camel rides.

 Sedky has been in contact with Tinariwen’s office manager to plan a concert in Siwa and is looking for Red Bull to sponsor it.
 He is friends with Imarhan, Tinariwen and Bombino’s agent, and is hoping to get them all to do music events in Siwa.
 The bands have already thought about Egypt, but have yet to perform there.
 Sedky believes Siwa will be the perfect place for them.
 He is a big fan of Tinariwen himself, and particularly appreciates Ibrahim Ag Alhabib’s life story.
 Bedouin is naming both the tourist promotion and the hotel they are currently designing “Tenere Lake View Resort”.
 “Tenere” is the Tamashek word for desert, unrelated to Siwa, but Sedky says that since “desert-lovers” are often allured by the advertisement of Tuareg culture, the word could attract this crowd to visit Siwa.

-It’s important to know a bit about the Siwa Oasis beyond what is imagined in a tourist’s fantasy.
-It’s an urban oasis town 50 km east of the Libyan border, in the Western Desert of Egypt.
+Siwa Oasis is an urban oasis town 50 km east of the Libyan border, in the Western Desert of Egypt.
 Siwa Oasis is one of Egypt’s most isolated settlements with about 33,000 people, most of whom are Berber who speak the Berber language called Siwi (Jlan n isiwan).
 Sedky himself has learned how to speak Siwi from all his time there.

 The name Siwa first appeared in the 15th century; the etymology of the word is unclear.
 Some scholars link it to the Siwi word asiwan, a type of bird of prey.